Wausa, Nebraska: Labor Day Weekend Celebration

 A tradition at Wausa has been a Labor Day Weekend Celebration.
 The activities and duration of the celebration (1–3 days) vary each year.
 In recent years the celebration has been a one-day (Sunday) affair packed with events for all ages.
 Activities include a beef barbecue, car show, community worship service, kiddie carnival, food court, ice cream social, petting zoo, model airplane show, skydiving exhibition, horseshoe pitching contest, sand volleyball tournament and a 3-on-3 basketball tournament.
 The evening finale typically is a local talent contest, a play production, a magic show or a musical performance.

 Swedish Smorgasbord

 The Wausa Community Swedish Smörgåsbord is held the fourth Saturday of each October.
 For over 50 years the annual event has been a community project complete with colorful Swedish costumes and decorations.
-The Smörgåsbord serves a variety of tasty foods including potato sausage, meatballs, ham, herring, cold meats, salads, rye bread, sweet breads, brown beans, deviled eggs, fruit soup, ostkaka, rice pudding and lingonberries.
-Several recipes used have been passed down from generation to generation and are still favorites today.
+The Smörgåsbord serves a variety of foods including potato sausage, meatballs, ham, herring, cold meats, salads, rye bread, sweet breads, brown beans, deviled eggs, fruit soup, ostkaka, rice pudding and lingonberries.
+Several recipes used have been passed down from generation to generation.